Ary Scheffer: Early life and education

+Career

 Scheffer started exhibiting at the Salon de Paris in 1812.
 He began to be recognized in 1817, and in 1819 he was asked to make a portrait of the Marquis de Lafayette.
 Perhaps because of Lafayette's acquaintances, Scheffer and his brothers were politically active throughout their lives and he became a prominent Philhellene.

-In 1822 he became drawing teacher to the children of Louis Philippe I, the Duke of Orléans.
+In 1822, he became drawing teacher to the children of Louis Philippe I, the Duke of Orléans.
 Because of his connection with them, he obtained many commissions for portraiture and other work.
 In 1830 riots against the rule of King Charles X resulted in his overthrow.
 On 30 July, Scheffer and influential journalist Adolphe Thiers rode from Paris to Orléans to ask Louis Philippe I to lead the resistance, and a few days later he became "King of the French".

 That same year, Scheffer's daughter Cornélia was born.
-He registered the name of her mother as "Maria Johanna de Nes", but nothing is known of her and she may have died soon after Cornelia's birth.
-Considering that his grandmother's name was "Johanna de Nes", it has been speculated that he kept the name of Cornelia's mother secret so as not to compromise the reputation of a noble family.
-Cornelia Scheffer (1830–1899) became a sculptor and painter in her own right.
-Scheffer's mother did not know of her namesake granddaughter until 1837, after which she cared for her until she died only two years later.
-Scheffer became an associate member of the Royal Institute of the Netherlands in 1846, and resigned in 1851.
+Francès Cornélia Scheffer (1830–1899) became a sculptor and painter in her own right.
+Ary Scheffer registered the name of her mother as "Maria Johanna de Nes", but nothing is known of her and she may have died soon after Cornélia's birth.
+Considering that his grandmother's name was "Johanna de Nes", it has been speculated that he kept the name of Cornélia's mother secret so as not to compromise the reputation of a noble family.
+Ary Scheffer's mother did not know of her namesake granddaughter until 1837, after which she cared for Cornélia until she died only two years later.

+Ary Scheffer became an associate member of the Royal Institute of the Netherlands in 1846, and resigned in 1851.